Médecins Sans Frontières

-Médecins Sans Frontières (MSF; pronounced /fr/), sometimes known as Doctors Without Borders, is a charity that provides humanitarian medical care.
+Médecins Sans Frontières (MSF; pronounced /fr/), French for Doctors Without Borders, is a charity that provides humanitarian medical care.
 It is a non-governmental organisation (NGO) of French origin known for its projects in conflict zones and in countries affected by endemic diseases.
 The organisation provides care for diabetes, drug-resistant infections, HIV/AIDS, hepatitis C, tropical and neglected diseases, tuberculosis, vaccines and COVID-19.
-In 2019, the charity was active in 70 countries with over 35,000 personnel; mostly local doctors, nurses and other medical professionals, logistical experts, water and sanitation engineers, and administrators.
-Private donors provide about 90% of the organisation's funding, while corporate donations provide the rest, giving MSF an annual budget of approximately US$1.63 billion.
+In 2024, the charity was active in more than 75 countries with over 67,000 personnel; mostly local doctors, nurses and other medical professionals, logistical experts, water and sanitation engineers, and administrators.
+Private donors provide about 98% of the organisation's funding, giving MSF an annual income of approximately EUR 2.36 billion.

 MSF was founded in 1971, in the aftermath of the Biafran famine of the Nigerian Civil War, by a small group of French doctors and journalists who sought to expand accessibility to medical care across national boundaries and irrespective of race, religion, creed or political affiliation.
 MSF's principles and operational guidelines are highlighted in its Charter, the Chantilly Principles, and the later La Mancha Agreement.
 Governance is addressed in Section 2 of the Rules portion of this final document.
-MSF has an associative structure where operational decisions are made, independently, by the six operational centres (Amsterdam, Barcelona-Athens, Brussels, Geneva, Paris and West and Central Africa – with a headquarter office in Abidjan, Ivory Coast).
+MSF has an associative structure where operational decisions are made, independently, by the six operational centres (Amsterdam, Barcelona-Athens, Brussels, Geneva, Paris and West and Central Africa – with a headquarters office in Abidjan, Ivory Coast).
 Common policies on core issues are coordinated by the International Council, in which each of the 24 sections (national offices) is represented.
 The International Council meets in Geneva, Switzerland, where the International Office, which coordinates international activities common to the operational centres, is based.

 MSF has general consultative status with the United Nations Economic and Social Council.
 It received the 1999 Nobel Peace Prize in recognition of its members' continued efforts to provide medical care in acute crises, as well as raising international awareness of potential humanitarian disasters.
 James Orbinski, who was the president of the organisation at the time, accepted the prize on behalf of MSF.
 Prior to this, MSF also received the 1996 Seoul Peace Prize.
-Christos Christou succeeded Joanne Liu as international president in June 2019.